Arilas/array-aggregate/README.md

 If it's `true` we will check that needed field exists in object, if it's `false` we will check that needed field is not inside object

+## Array Operators

+## $all

+Check that all elements from rule are present in value.

+## $size

+Check that array or string have needed length

+## $elemMatch

+Apply some rule to array elements

 ## Big query example

 ```js